fdb/slarg-website/content/research-week-activities/2025-07-01-phd-defense-danial-shah.md

 ---
 T﻿o be announced.

-**Becoming, belonging and vanishing**: an (autobiographical) exploration of photo studios in Balochistan, Pakistan
+**Becoming, belonging and vanishing**: an exploration of photo studios in Quetta, Pakistan